Pleenflc/Bank-Queue/README.md

 # Bank-Queue
-Bank queue number system with two web apps: Customer page to take, view, and print a queue ticket; Admin page for staff to update status and delete completed numbers.
-Improves organization and monitoring of customer flow.
+This project is a Bank Queue Number System with two separate web interfaces: one for customers and one for admins.
+The customer page allows users to take a queue number, display it, and print it.
+The admin page is used by bank staff to manage the queue, including updating the queue status and deleting numbers that have been completed.
+This system helps the bank organize and monitor customer flow more efficiently.